cissagatto/BellPartitionsMultiLabel/README.md

 4. run
 5. bpm

-## Multi-Label Datasets
-You can download the multi-label datasets at this link: https://cometa.ujaen.es/datasets/

-## Datasets Folder
-After downloading the dataset you want to use, place it in the */BellPartitionsMultiLabel/Datasets/Originals* folder.
-Don't forget that the .xml and .arff files of the respective dataset are needed.

 ## Folder Path
 Place a copy of this code in _"C:/Users/[username]/BellPartitionsMultiLabel"_ or _"/home/username/BellPartitionsMultiLabel"_.
 Our files are configured to obtain the paths of the folders from the root.
 You can change this in the code if you want.